melanotan ii mastery course

 hitting four receptors at once is the central pharmacological fact about this molecule.

-Melanotan II is a cyclic heptapeptide (seven amino acids) that binds with meaningful affinity to MC1R, MC3R, MC4R, and MC5R. this non-selective binding profile is what distinguishes it from afamelanotide (primarily MC1R) and bremelanotide/PT-141 (primarily MC4R, derived from MT-II research).
+Melanotan II is a cyclic heptapeptide (seven amino acids) that binds with meaningful affinity to MC1R, MC3R, MC4R, and MC5R.
+This non-selective binding profile is what distinguishes it from afamelanotide (primarily MC1R) and bremelanotide/PT-141 (primarily MC4R, derived from MT-II research) (Cone, 2003; Hruby et al., 1995).

-cyclic structure: the lactam bridge between Asp and Lys residues constrains the peptide into a cyclic conformation. this increases metabolic stability and receptor binding potency compared to linear alpha-MSH, but eliminates the selectivity that the linear structure provided.
+cyclic structure: The lactam bridge between Asp and Lys residues constrains the peptide into a cyclic conformation.
+This increases metabolic stability and receptor binding potency compared to linear α-MSH, but eliminates the selectivity that the linear structure provided.

 interactive receptor binding map